rsmartin/NiceAuth/README.md

 You will be asked four questions for setting up the database.
 Enter y and enter for each.
 This will create the Acl, User and Group databases as well as setup your Aco's and a superadmin user.

---- Take note of the admin username and password once the process completes ---
+**Take note of the admin username and password once the process completes**

 You can now navigate to yoursite.com/dashboard and login with the login credentials given to you earlier